ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 Any words following `osu!`, if not divided by a blank space, should not be capitalised (i.e _see game mode spellings below_).
 If they are divided by a blank space, they must be capitalised if they are proper nouns (i.e. osu!
 Tournaments).

-If you have `osu!` then a word immediately following it, make sure that the word is spelt with lowercased letters (like the game modes).
+If you have `osu!` then a word immediately following it, make sure that the word is spelt with lowercase letters (like the game modes).
 Other examples may include:

 - `osu!wiki`